 Ian Allen, the proprietor of Rustbuster Ltd, possesses extensive expertise in rust treatment and effective methods for treating rust on automobiles.
 Renowned for his proficiency, he is frequently sought after for consultation and is frequently cited in various classic car magazines.
 Ian has also played a significant role in numerous project staff cars featured in these publications.
 Below is an article from Classics Monthly detailing his exceptional rust treatment on a Morris 1800 project staff car.

-They provided Ian with products from all of the major manufactures and he shows how to preform rust treatment using rust converters, under body and cavity waxes.
+Ian was provided with products from all of the major manufacturers, and he shows how to perform rust treatment using rust converters, underbody, and cavity waxes.
 It’s worth a look just to see him getting his hands dirty.

 Steam cleaning using Rustbuster Chlor-X 100 salt remover additive at 100:1

 Sometimes it’s hard to know exactly how much there is until you disturb it, Can this be treated?